How to Cancel/Get Rid of a Holiday Inn Club Vacation Timeshare

 Weeks to Points: Orange Lake and IHG Win Either Way

 In 2006 Orange Lake’s timeshare branch followed industry trends, and changed their weeks-based system to points, and their Silverleaf owners paid a large price for it.
 We often hear that salespeople explain at update meetings that the merger would make Silverleaf timeshares useless.
-An upgrade was the only way they could keep using the ownership.
+An upgrade was the only way they could keep using the ownership, and would lead to less cancellations of Holiday Inn timeshares.
 Afraid of losing the money paid into their contracts, customers would crack under the pressure and agree to buy even more.

 This is very predatory, as the weeks-based vacation interest is much more owner-friendly than the points-based model.
 The week system guarantees you a week of vacation because you own one of only 52 units of time that Orange Lake can sell in your unit.
 But the points system allows the company to sell as much of its made-up reservation currency as it wants, at any price.
 Orange Lake can easily sell more points than it will ever have rooms for.
 It’s a bidding war that can never accommodate everyone they’ve sold points to.
 Owner by owner, it seems Orange Lake is fooling people into going into debt to take luxury vacations that will likely never come.
 Not sure how to get out of Holiday Inn Timeshare?
 Give Linx Legal a call today.